by Andrea M. Darcy

 Sounds silly, but this can be remarkably affective.
 If you have to give a speech at your friend’s wedding and are terrified, schedule in as many things around the event that you know you are good at to raise your endorphin levels and your self assuredness.
-This can be as simple as playing piano for an hour at home before the event, if you are an accomplished pianist.

 11. Try an improv class.

 You don’t have to be an actor to benefit from improv.
 Many corporations now run such events for employees, recognising the value of improvisation for training people to get out of their head and into the now, trusting the moment to unfold as it will.

 So what if you still feel under confident?